multiform-UoN/mathgeo/programme.md

 ## Invited Speakers - reimbursement policy
 Invited speakers will be reimbursed for travel and accommodation expenses.
 [Non-staff expense claim forms are available here](https://www.nottingham.ac.uk/fabs/finance/forms/index.aspx).
+Please ensure you keep all original receipts and submit your claim by July 15, 2025.
+Later claims may be processed but need to be discussed with the organisers first.